Want trade secrets on making Dancesport, Country & Skate dresses?

-What Do I Like About Tammy’s Designs?
+What Do I Like About Alyssa’s Dress Designs?

 The Different Parts of Alyssa’s Keyhole Dress